zettajs/zettajs.github.io/docs/_posts/2014-06-13-JavaScript-Scouts.md

 #####Method: discover

 This method is called by you when you've found your device.

+#####Method: provision

+This method is called by you when you've found an already existing device connected to zetta.

+#####Property: server

+This gives access to the zetta runtime.